- Nutritional Assistance Program

 Family Access to Medical Insurance Security (FAMIS) program was created to meet the health care needs of Virginia's uninsured children between the ages of 0 through 18 years, in working families that earn too much to qualify for Medicaid, but not enough to qualify for private health insurance.
 Learn more about FAMIS online.

-Auxiliary Grant Program (AG) is an income supplement for individuals who receive Supplemental Security Income (SSI) and certain other aged, blind, or disabled individuals who reside in a licensed assisted living facility (ALF) or an approved adult foster care (AFC) home.
+Auxiliary Grant Program (AG) is an income supplement for individuals who receive Supplemental Security Income (SSI) and certain other aged, blind, or disabled individuals who reside in a licensed assisted living facility (ALF), an approved adult foster care (AFC) home, or an approved supportive housing living arrangement.

-An AG payment is issued to an individual monthly, to be used with a designated amount of their monthly income to pay an ALF or AFC a maximum monthly rate.
+An AG payment is issued to an individual monthly, to be used with a designated amount of their monthly income to pay an ALF, AFC, or a supportive housing facility a maximum monthly rate.
 This rate is determined by the Virginia General Assembly and is adjusted periodically.

 The AG Program is 80% state funded and 20% locally funded and is administered by the Virginia Department of Social Services.
 It is only for individuals who reside in an ALF licensed by the Virginia Department of Social Services' Division of Licensing Programs or in an AFC home approved by their local department of social services.
-Not all ALFs accept AG payments.
+It may also include an approved supportive housing living arrangement for those individuals working with the local Community Services Board.
+Not all assisted living facilities accept AG payments.

 Prior to admission to an ALF, an individual must be assessed by an adult services social worker at their local department of social services or another qualified assessor.
 Qualified assessors are employees of local health departments, area agencies on aging, centers for independent living, and community services boards who have received training on conducting assessments.
 The individual applying for an AG, or the individual’s designated representative, should contact an assessor and request the assessment.